tigera/docs/calico-enterprise/visibility/get-started-cem.mdx

 Kibana provides its own set of filtering capabilities to drill down into log data.
 For example, use filters to drill into flow log data for specific namespaces and pods.
 Or view details and metadata for a single flow log entry.

 ![kibana]({{site.baseurl}}/images/kibana.png)

+### Threat feeds

+You can add threat intelligence feeds to {{site.prodname}} to trace network flows of suspicious IP addresses and domains.
+Then, you can use network policy to block pods from contacting IPs or domains.

 Now that you understand the basics, we recommend the following: